DataQualityCommittee/dqc_us_rules/tests/test_suite/readme.md

 To run the test cases using Arelle (current version):

-* Copy the zip file onto a machine that has arelle installed.
+* Extract the DQC_Testcases_Release_All_VXX.zip file for the release onto a machine that has Arelle and the xule plugin installed per the README in the root of the release (eg. https://github.com/DataQualityCommittee/dqc_us_rules/blob/master/README.md).

-* Unzip the files into the directory {PATH TO TESTCASE}/DQC_Testcases

-* Ln -s the plugin (src subdirectory) to arelle's plugin/validate subdirectory/DQC
+* Confirm the DQC Arelle plugin is installed by running `arelleCmdLine --plugins xule` to return:

+`
+[info] Activation of plug-in DQC XBRL rule processor (xule) successful, version 1.0. - xule `

-* Here is a sample  bash file "runDQCTests.sh" for Mac/Linux.
+* Here is a sample bash for Mac/Linux.

 ```
 #!/bin/bash
-TESTCASESROOT={PATH TO TESTCASE}/DQC_Testcases"
+TESTCASESROOT={PATH TO TEST CASE}/DQC_Testcases"
 OUTPUTLOGFILE={PATH TO WHERE OUTPUT SHOULD GO}/DQC-log.txt
 OUTPUTERRFILE={PATH TO WHERE OUTPUT SHOULD GO}/DQC-err.txt
 OUTPUTCSVFILE={PATH TO WHERE OUTPUT SHOULD GO}/DQC-report.csv